 An immediate allergic reaction usually happens within minutes or up to 1-2 hours after your child comes into contact with or eats the substance that she’s allergic to.

 A delayed allergic reaction usually occurs between 2-4 hours and many days after exposure to the substance your child is allergic to.

 If the allergic reaction is mild or moderate, your child’s symptoms will usually include one or more of the following:

 - swelling of the face, eyes or lips

 - tingling mouth

-In other cases of mild or moderate allergic reactions, allergens such as pollen, animal fur or house dust mites can cause symptoms of allergic rhinitis (commonly known as hay fever) and asthma.
+In other cases of mild or moderate allergic reactions, allergens like pollen, animal fur or house dust mites can cause symptoms of hay fever and asthma.